GoogleCloudPlatform/deploystack-google-lb-and-armor/README.md

 In order to spin up this architecture, you will need to be a user with the “__Project owner__” [IAM](https://cloud.google.com/iam) role on the existing project:

-Note: To grant a user a role, take a look at the [Granting and Revoking Access](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role) documentation.
+Note: To assign a role to a user, consult the [Granting and Revoking Access](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role) documentation.

 ### Spinning up the architecture